brtnshrdr/angular2-hotkeys/README.md

 # angular2-hotkeys
-Angular 9 and Ivy Compatible.
+Angular 11 and Ivy Compatible.
 Older versions might work but isn't officially tested.

+Forked from https://github.com/brtnshrdr/angular2-hotkeys that seems to have been abandoned and stopped working on Angular 9.

 ## Installation

 To install this library, run: